 Bio

 I grew up in the English countryside dreaming of a future as the next Beatrix Potter (or a reincarnated Bronte sister after I discovered Jane Eyre).
 So, armed with a history degree from York University, I decided to pursue fashion journalism.
-Yup, my brain is a mysterious place.
+Yes, my brain works in mysterious ways.

-My dreams took another detour, and I ended up promoting designers during the heyday of British fashion and Princess Diana.
-In addition to writing endless press releases, the job gifted me free travel.
+My journalism dream took a detour when I landed a fashion P.R. job that gifted me free travel.
 Flying home through JFK Airport one Thanksgiving, I fell for the handsome American professor who picked me up with a well-informed comment about P.D.
 James.

 Fiction matters, people.